canonical/mongodb-operator/README.md

 This operator uses the Charmed MongoDB [snap package](https://snapcraft.io/charmed-mongodb), which bundles MongoDB along with other useful tools for building a charmed operator.

-You can find information about all this charm's revisions on [Charmhub | Charmed MongoDB](https://charmhub.io/mongodb).
+You can find information about all of this charm's revisions on [Charmhub | Charmed MongoDB](https://charmhub.io/mongodb).

 For more details about features and releases, visit our [Release Notes](https://github.com/canonical/mongodb-operator/releases) on GitHub.